cjcodes/cjcodes.com/content/manager-docs/feedback.md

 Okay, so put another blunt way: you should always know when feedback is "your job is on the line" versus "you could have done even better if."
 And if that's not clear, *ask*.

 ### What if you disagree with your manager's feedback?
 This is an interesting one to discuss.
 Let's start from the framing above of feedback as a method of communicating a difference in perspective.
 When you disagree with your manager's performance feedback, you're stating a difference in perspective, usually on the same outcomes.
-I'll give you two tools to use when you disagree with feedback:
+I'll give you some tools to use when you disagree with feedback:

 #### 1. Reframe on outcomes
 First, if it's not clear, have a conversation about the outcomes of the topic of the feedback.
 If you and your manager disagree on the outcomes, that's where you should start shoring up your mutual understanding.
 If you think you delivered a project exactly how your manager expected you to, and your manager gives you feedback that indicates that they think that it didn't go well, you two need to start by understanding what was discrepant in expectations before discussing the feedback itself.